 - Develop regular postings and updates using e mail, company intranet or written notices…yes…written notices still exist!

 A quick note on meetings.
 Everyone thinks that when I mention meetings that it is some long drawn out event.
 Only if you let them be long and drawn out!
 They can range from 5 minutes to an hour depending on what you want to accomplish.
 Frankly…90% of the meetings that last an hour or more are just people rambling on in my experience.
 Keep them short, sweet and to the point.
 The goal of every meeting should be educating people and generating actions that drive results!
 Information and education will eliminate fear…and drive understanding of what it takes the business to succeed.
 Both of which reduce turnover and improve how the business operates as well.
-RETENTION DOES NOT EXIST IN A VACUUM…IT HELPS TO DRIVE ORGANIZATIONAL SUCCESS!
+YOUR EMPLOYEE RETENTION STRATEGY DOES NOT EXIST IN A VACUUM…IT HELPS TO DRIVE ORGANIZATIONAL SUCCESS!

 This is the meat and potatoes.
 Anything beyond these two points is pure gravy.
 When you get information out and educate your people you will virtually shut down the negative influence of the internal grapevine.
 By doing so you eliminate speculation, uncertainty, and self-serving communication.
 When you do that…you have just significantly reduced several major sources of FEAR.
 The beautiful thing about this approach…..even if you are only a supervisor or manager…you can do most of these things in your “sphere of influence.”
 So even if the organization chooses not to do some of these things you can still make an impact!